Sylvester976/FBI-GUN-DATA-CENSUS/README.md

 # FBI-GUN-DATA-CENSUS
-This is my first Udacity ALX project
+This is my first Udacity ALX project on:
+How to investigate a dataset